open-component-model/ocm-website/content/docs/cli-reference/help/add_componentversions_ocm-labels.md

 - *<code>name</code>* *string*

-  The name of the label also determines the interpretaion of its value.
+  The name of the label also determines the interpretation of its value.
 All labels with a dedicated name must have the same globally unique meaning, enabling a common understanding of label content for tools working of such properties of an element.